surbhiaudichya/rareskills/src/week3-5_UniswapV2/Twap.md

 ### Why are `price0CumulativeLast` and `price1CumulativeLast` stored separately?
 Why not just calculate `price1CumulativeLast = 1/price0CumulativeLast`?

 The prices of assets in a Uniswap V2 pair are stored separately as `price0CumulativeLast` and `price1CumulativeLast` because they represent the cumulative prices of each asset in the pair.
 While it's true that the price of one asset relative to the other can be calculated by taking the inverse, storing them separately allows for more efficient and precise calculations within the Uniswap protocol.
 Additionally, storing them separately ensures symmetry in the representation of prices, maintaining consistency in the fixed-point arithmetic used by Uniswap V2.

-If you have any further questions or need clarification on any of these points, feel free to ask!